Take the quiz

 SKYLA is not right for everyone

-- If you have questions about Skyla, you should talk to your healthcare provider and then choose the birth control that is best for you.
+- If you have questions about Skyla, you should talk to your healthcare professional and then choose the birth control that is best for you.
 Learn more about who should not use Skyla

-Answer the questions below, then print the quiz and bring it along when you see your healthcare provider.
+Answer the questions below, then print the quiz and bring it along when you see your healthcare professional.

 Who should not use Skyla?